HT0710/How-to-install-CUDA-CuDNN-TensorFlow-Pytorch/README.md

 ![smi](https://user-images.githubusercontent.com/95120444/228067789-0d42c6f4-daaa-4c9c-aa4c-bc95359f4a5e.png)

 If not, follow those step bellow:
+1. Install any pending updates for your existing packages
+    ```bash
+    sudo apt update && sudo apt upgrade -y
+    ```
+2. Install all essential packages
+    ```bash
+    sudo apt install build-essential
+    ```
-1. Go to NVIDIA Driver Downloads site: [Link](https://www.nvidia.com/download/index.aspx?lang=en-us)
+3. Go to NVIDIA Driver Downloads site: https://www.nvidia.com/download/index.aspx?lang=en-us
-2. Search for your GPU and then download it.
+4. Search for your GPU and then download it.
 Remember to choose `Linux 64-bit` Operating System
     ![driver](https://user-images.githubusercontent.com/95120444/228067841-b66b38aa-8d27-4f9d-8ad1-0c87bb524fc7.png)
-3. Install the driver:
+5. Install the driver:
 - Your driver may be of a higher version than this instructions, those following command is an example
 - Please use **Tab** to autocomplete the file name
     1. Open terminal and then navigate to your directory containing the driver
     2. Give execution permission:
         ```bash